Sophia Smith scores twice for US in 3-0 victory over Vietnam to open the Women's World Cup

 Smith, one of 14 Americans playing in their first World Cup, showed why she was named both U.S. Soccer’s Player of the Year and the National Women’s Soccer League MVP last year with her two first-half goals.

-Smith scored off a pass from captain Lindsey Horan in the 14th minute.
+She scored when Morgan directed a pass from Horan to her in the 14th minute.
 Smith and Horan celebrated with a choreographed handshake after the goal.

-She scored again in first-half stoppage time to make it 2-0 going into the break.
+Smith scored again in first-half stoppage time to make it 2-0 going into the break.
 The United States was at first flagged as offside before a video review confirmed the goal.

 Rapinoe, who scored in the World Cup final in France and was named that tournament’s best player, did not start.
 She announced before the team left for New Zealand that this would be her last World Cup and she would retire from her professional team at the end of the season.